Controlled-access highway: England and Wales

-In England and Wales, the numbers of major motorways followed a numbering system separate to that of the A-road network, though based on the same principle of zones.
+In England and Wales, the numbers of major motorways followed a numbering system separate from that of the A-road network, though based on the same principle of zones.
 Running clockwise from the M1, the zones were defined for Zones 1 to 4 based on the proposed M2, M3 and M4 motorways.
 The M5 and M6 numbers were reserved for the other two planned long-distance motorways.
-The Preston Bypass, the UK's first motorway, should have been numbered A6(M) under the scheme decided upon, but it was decided to keep the number M6 as had already been applied.
+The Preston Bypass, the UK's first motorway, should have been numbered A6(M) under the scheme decided upon, but it was decided to keep the number M6 as it had already been applied.